GiulioRossetti/cdlib/docs/reference/cd_algorithms/temporal_clustering.rst

 Dynamic Community Discovery
 ===========================

-Algorithms falling in this category generates communities that evolve as time goes by.
+Algorithms falling in this category generate communities that evolve as time goes by.

 .. automodule:: cdlib.algorithms